boabangf/GNN_RL_gene_trajectory_perturbation/README.md

   3) multistage: Transition convex→nonconvex after switch_epoch + nonconvex  cytokines- antigentic Landscape (To overcome local optima in  the antigentic Landscape Modeling)

-It trains the model (supervised), runs a PPO cytokine policy for the immune response, evaluates MSE, RMSE, MAE, R², Pearson, and saves a CSV "gated_relu_comparison.csv
+It trains the model (supervised), runs a PPO cytokine policy for the immune response, evaluates MSE, RMSE, MAE, R², Pearson, and saves a CSV "relu_comparison.csv